Pan-genome: Shell

 Is the part of the pangenome shared by the majority of the genomes in a pangenome.
 There is not a universally accepted threshold to define the shell genome, some authors consider a gene family as part of the shell pangenome if it shared by more than 50% of the genomes in the pangenome.
 A family can be part of the shell by several evolutive dynamics, for example by gene loss in a lineage where it was previously part of the core genome, such is the case of enzymes in the tryptophan operon in Actinomyces, or by gene gain and fixation of a gene family that was previously part of the dispensable genome such is the case of trpF gene in several Corynebacterium species.

 Cloud

 The cloud genome consists of those gene families shared by a minimal subset of the genomes in the pangenome, it includes singletons or genes present in only one of the genomes.
-It is also known as the peripheral genome.
+It is also known as the peripheral genome, or accessory genome.
 Gene families in this category are often related to ecological adaptation.